What are the most spectacular roads in Turkey?

 Olgunlar Yaylası-Hüngamek Road

-Located in the Artvin Province, on the Black Sea coast in the northeastern corner of Turkey, the road from Olgunlar Yaylası to Hüngamek is not for the sissies.
-It’s recommended for drivers with strong nerves.
+Located in Artvin Province, on the Black Sea coast of Turkey, the road from Olgunlar Yaylası to Hüngamek is a very difficult drive.
 It’s one of the highest roads in the country.

 Dadaş Geçidi